tinelix/OpenDSS/README.md

 # OpenDSS
 Virtual music center for Windows and Linux.
-Based on Digital Sound System DOS version from Sergey Sapelin.
+Inspired on Digital Sound System DOS version from Sergey Sapelin.

 ## Repository Structure